 “Words are, in my not-so-humble opinion, our most inexhaustible source of my inspiration” — J. K. Rowling

-Here are my tips for visiting Libraria Lello Bookstore in Porto Portugal.
-Livraria Lello is one of Porto's hottest spots, thanks to its links to Harry Potter.
-I hesitate to use the phrase "tourist trap" to describe such an indisputably beautiful place.
-That somehow suggests it isn't worth seeing.
+Livraria Lello is one of Porto’s must visit destinations, thanks mostly to its links to Harry Potter.
+I hesitate to use the phrase “tourist trap” to describe such an indisputably beautiful place.
+That somehow suggests it isn’t worth seeing.

 Porto’s Livraria Lello is definitely worth seeing.
 It’s quite stunning.
 It’s one of Porto’s most popular destinations because of its stunning art deco, art nouveau, and gothic interior.
 But mostly it claims bragging rights as the rumored inspiration for J.K.
 Rowling’s Harry Potter book series.

 Like the Louvre’s Mona Lisa, it’s become cultish.
 It’s been mostly sacrificed to the masses, who make the pilgrimage to worship at the altar of Harry Potter like moths to a flame.